 in the two columns FSF Free/Libre? and OSI Approved?Work Type?

 If you create a new work and no strong community norms suggest a particular license, you need to choose the license yourself.
 Which license to choose depends on the type of work you create.
 Software licenses, for example, may consider that the source code is the preferred form for making modifications, while licenses for data can differentiate between the database and any works produced from it.
 We have created a flowchart that covers the most likely types of works you will create as a researcher: software, writing (i.e., text), images, audio, video, and data (see Figure 1).
-This flowchart always recommends the most permissive license possible to maximize reuse – below we provide two additional flowcharts that allow for more choices.
+This flowchart always recommends the most permissive license possible to maximize reuse – though we provide two additional flowcharts below that allow for more choices.
 Click on the name of a license to learn more about it.

 Sometimes, the type of a work is not obvious.
 For example, a Quarto document…